 While the foundation working with the museum on aircraft restoration already has a Ford Tri-Motor, the “Tin Goose,” restored and offering flights, being able to track down and restore a Ford Tri-Motor that actually flew from this airport was a coup.

 Once finished, the “City of Port Clinton” will again be flying out of this airport.
-It was a plane like this the Charles Lindbergh flew solo across the Atlantic in 1927, and in 1929 Richard Byrd was aboard for the first flight over the South Pole.
+It was a plane similar to this (but a different manufacturer) that Charles Lindbergh flew solo across the Atlantic in 1927, and in 1929 Richard Byrd was aboard for the first flight over the South Pole.
 Todd told us that the restoration project on this 5AT-40 was now in its 17th year, and would probably take another five to seven years to complete.

 In the Military Aviation Gallery off the hanger, a display explained the PT boat connection.
 A local fellow and high school football hero, Leonard Thom, went to war and was assigned to a PT boat in the Pacific.
 While on patrol, his boat was torpedoed and sank.
 It was PT-109.
 His fellow surviving shipmate was a young officer named John F Kennedy.
 Adding this notable episode of his World War II service to his high school fame, Thom returned to Sandusky after the war.